RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

 ## The Factory Manager

 The `ReTFO.ThermalOverlay.Plugin` instance contains a single `ReTFO.ThermalOverlay.Factories.FactoryManager` object.
-You can get the plugin using `Plugin.Get()`, and the `FactoryManager` is simply a public member of the plugin object.
+You can get the plugin using `Plugin.Get()`, and `FactoryManager` is simply a public property of the plugin object.
 The factory manager contains static helpers for working with parameters, and public methods for adding, getting, and running converters.

 ## IThermalConverter

 `IThermalConverter` is the main interface responsible for converting an item.
-It will be the first and last item to touch the item during the conversion process.
+It will be the first and last interface to touch the item during the conversion process.
 It implements the `ConvertItem` method, wich has no return value.

 `public abstract void ConvertItem(string? thisName, ConversionContext context);`